Opentype and TrueType are the most widely handy typefaces in the digital world. Most fonts are built from a combination of these two technologies.

 - Widely supported by various operating systems and applications

-- Can contain both bitmap and outline fonts
+- It can contain both bitmap and outline fonts

 - Scalable and can be resized without loss of quality